dakrone/dakrone-dotfiles/README.md

 See the images directory for an example of what some of the stuff looks like.

+# ZSH randomness:

+A random prompt pet is chosen, `export PROMPT_PETS=("a" "b" "c" ...)` to specify a list, or set PROMPT_PET explicitly to use that pet.

-Instructions for using the Emacs stuff:
+# Instructions for using the Emacs stuff (requires Emacs 24):

 1. Move .emacs.d to ~/.emacs.d
 2. Rename ~/.emacs.d/hinmanm to ~/.emacs.d/<youruserid>